openmrv/MRV/Formatted/Modules_1/Classification_m1.3.md

 ### 3.7 Evaluating and improving maps

-Ultimately, the accuracy of the map will be evaluated using a design-based sample with a process described in later modules.
+Ultimately, the accuracy of the map will be evaluated using a design-based sample with a process described here on OpenMRV under process "Sampling design".
 However, it is often worthwhile to evaluate a map visually to find egregious errors and iteratively improve on the map before taking the time to build a robust accuracy sample.
 [We provide a short video to get you started]( https://youtu.be/A7TEZMi_0cc ) on evaluating outputs from classification.

 Several problematic issues are evident in the CART map shown here.